pengchao2022/aws_eks_handbook/README.md

 # update the  kubeconfig ( this is very important part)

-aws eks update-kubeconfig --region <your-region> --name <your-cluster-name>
+aws eks update-kubeconfig --region us-east-1 --name aws-eks-cluster

 # test the connection